evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_55_e-tron_quattro/chargingcurve.md

 The above charging curve is at optimum conditions.
 However, cold or hot temperatures can significantly affect the curve.
 This curve also is based on starting charging on a low state of charge.
 Therefore, plugin in at a higher level can affect the curve positively or negatively.
 Read more about what affects charging speed in our [charging article.](../../../../../technology/battery/charging/)

-Audi Q4 55 e-tron quattro have battery heating, making charging at an optimum battery temperature easier.
+Audi Q4 Sportback 55 e-tron quattro have battery heating, making charging at an optimum battery temperature easier.

 {{<evkxdisplayaddarticle />}}